KomodoPlatform/NotaryNodes/notarynodes/strob/README.md

 RRREEicQXX6fkmpqF3rTSsFCWx4b9fYUk7
 ```

-:point_up: To vote for me, just send your <a href="https://komodoelection.com/2-election-process/vote-token/">KMD VOTE tokens</a> before May 14, 2019 to the above KMD address.
+:point_up: To vote for me, just send your <a href="https://komodoelection.com/2-election-process/vote-token/">KMD VOTE tokens</a> before May 14, 2019 to the above KMD address.:point_up:

 <br>